 Information about students training to become teachers on courses of initial teacher education (ITE) that lead to qualified teacher status for September 2019 to August 2020.

 This is not the latest release in the series: Initial teacher education

-- The number of new secondary school trainee teachers missed the target by over a third (40%) in 2017/18.
-The number of new primary school trainees stayed slightly below the target for a third year.
+- The number of new secondary school trainee teachers was below the allocation for a sixth year (54% lower in 2019/20).
+The number of new primary school trainees was below the allocation for a fifth year (12% lower in 2019/20).

-- Science, PE and English are the most common subjects for entrants to secondary school ITE courses in Wales.
+- Science, English and Mathematics are the most common priority subjects for entrants to secondary school ITE courses in Wales.

-- More than 8 out of every 10 new ITE students training in Wales were living in Wales before they started their degree.
+- Over 8 out of every 10 new ITE students training in Wales were living in Wales before they started their degree.

 Datasets and interactive tools

 Telephone: 0300 062 2587

 Rydym yn croesawu galwadau a gohebiaeth yn Gymraeg / We welcome calls and correspondence in Welsh.

 Rydym yn croesawu galwadau yn Gymraeg / We welcome calls in Welsh.